 Another problem was the smoke covering everything around and making impossible to coordinate and navigate army, firefighters and emergency services.
 Raybird – 3 spent around 5 hours in the sky coordinating all of them.
 It helped to choose the best place for army camp and let know firefighters where to begin and how to react further.
 Also, an onboard payload of Raybird – 3 gave a possibility to locate the most dangerous places where people were not allowed to enter due to a high risk for life.

 As soon as the main mission was done and the fire went out, long-range UAS Raybird – 3 spent 2 hours flying around to create a highly detailed map of 100km2 area for post-disaster data collection.
 That was the final mission after which bird was packed and Skyeton crew moved back to the base.

 As a result, navigation and coordination data were available for all emergency services during a disaster.
 All services were working as one squad because of the eye in the sky.
-Precise map of the area helped to assess damage and to provide coordinates of shells which were spread around the huge area and needed to be picked up and neutralized as soon as possible.
+A precise map of the area helped to assess the damage and to provide coordinates of shells that were spread around the huge area and needed to be picked up and neutralized as soon as possible.